SharePoint/sp-dev-docs/docs/sp-add-ins/complete-basic-operations-using-sharepoint-client-library-code.md

 - Silverlight redistributable assemblies

-For more details about the sets of APIs available on the SharePoint 2013 platform, see  [Choose the right API set in SharePoint 2013](http://msdn.microsoft.com/library/f36645da-77c5-47f1-a2ca-13d4b62b320d%28Office.15%29.aspx).
+For more details about the sets of APIs available on the SharePoint platform, see  [Choose the right API set in SharePoint](http://msdn.microsoft.com/library/f36645da-77c5-47f1-a2ca-13d4b62b320d%28Office.15%29.aspx).

 This article is shows how to perform basic operations using the .NET Framework object model, which is available as a redistributable package on the Microsoft Download Center.
 Search for "SharePoint Server 2013 Client Components SDK" or "SharePoint Online Client Components SDK".
-For information about how to use the other client APIs see,  [Complete basic operations using JavaScript library code in SharePoint 2013](complete-basic-operations-using-javascript-library-code-in-sharepoint-2013.md),  [Complete basic operations using SharePoint 2013 REST endpoints](complete-basic-operations-using-sharepoint-2013-rest-endpoints.md),  [Build Windows Phone apps that access SharePoint 2013](http://msdn.microsoft.com/library/36681335-f772-4499-8445-f94481bc18e7%28Office.15%29.aspx), and  [Using the Silverlight Object Model](http://msdn.microsoft.com/library/cea7829d-f360-4052-8b76-91d90bcefd2a%28Office.15%29.aspx) in the SharePoint 2010 SDK.
+For information about how to use the other client APIs see,  [Complete basic operations using JavaScript library code in SharePoint](complete-basic-operations-using-javascript-library-code-in-sharepoint-2013.md),  [Complete basic operations using SharePoint REST endpoints](complete-basic-operations-using-sharepoint-2013-rest-endpoints.md),  [Build Windows Phone apps that access SharePoint](http://msdn.microsoft.com/library/36681335-f772-4499-8445-f94481bc18e7%28Office.15%29.aspx), and  [Using the Silverlight Object Model](http://msdn.microsoft.com/library/cea7829d-f360-4052-8b76-91d90bcefd2a%28Office.15%29.aspx) in the SharePoint 2010 SDK.